vigan-abd/ts-api-boilerplate/Readme.md

-# Node App - Server
+# Typescript App - Server

 This repository contains the Node App developed using Typescript and other server side technologies.